Home | Museums and Sites | Tom Mix Museum

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 Tom Mix was born on January 6, 1880, in Mix Run, Pennsylvania, to Edwin and Elizabeth Mix.
 After a stint in the army, Mix moved to Guthrie, Oklahoma Territory, where he worked odd jobs.
 At various times he worked as a bartender, a hand with Zack Miller’s 101 Ranch, and for a short time in 1911 served as marshal in Dewey, Oklahoma.
-While working for the 101 Ranch, Mix began his movie career.
+While working for the Millers Brothers 101 Ranch near Ponca City, Mix began his movie career.
 He married five times and had two children: Ruth, born July 13, 1912, to Olive Stokes, and Thomasina, born February 12, 1922, to Victoria Ford.
 Tom Mix died in 1940, in a car accident on a highway between Tucson and Florence, Arizona.

 Tom Mix on the back of a horse

-Tom Mix’s movie career spanned twenty-six years from 1909–35.
-At various times he was under contract with the Selig Polyscope Company, Fox Film Corporation, Film Booking Office, Universal, and Mascot.
+Tom Mix’s movie career spanned 26 years from 1909–35.
+At times he was under contract with the Selig Polyscope Company, Fox Film Corporation, Film Booking Office, Universal, and Mascot.
 In all he made 336 feature films, produced 88, wrote 71, and directed 117.
-Mix made nine sound feature films and the fifteen-chapter serial Miracle Rider.
+Mix made nine sound feature films and the 15-chapter serial Miracle Rider.
 His movies were famous for quick action and daredevil stunts.
 Tom and his horse Tony performed their own stunts.
 Mix was a superb athlete and kept himself in good physical condition.
 He pioneered many of the early movie stunts.
 No trick cameras or fake scenes were used because of the limited shooting budgets.

 Misinformation and lore seem to abound about Tom Mix.
 Some of the stories were created as publicity for the studios, others Tom Mix spread himself, and from there the stories multiplied until the truth became hard to find.